Frequently Asked Questions

 This is really a core tenet of SMA.
 We have decided to be strictly neutral because our overarching goal is to offer first aid and harm reduction to people who are in situations where traditional state-run medical services struggle to operate.
 We have been able to be extremely successful in this goal precisely because we act neutrally, and try to operate within the confines of the law.

-Not yet.
-We’re registered in Texas as a nonprofit corporation, and are in the process of applying for 501(c)(3) exemption.
+YES!
+We’re registered in Texas as a nonprofit corporation and have obtained 501(c)(3) exemption.
+So your donations are tax-deductible!